juliangut/doctrine-manager-builder/README.md

 * `metadata_cache_driver`, if not provided, is automatically generated in the following order based on availability: `ApcuCache`, `XcacheCache`, `MemcacheCache`, `RedisCache` and finally fallback to `ArrayCache` which is always available.
 Any other cache driver not provided will fallback to using a clone of metadata cache driver.
 * `proxies_auto_generation`, `hydrators_auto_generation` and `persistent_collections_auto_generation` configuration values are Doctrine\Common\Proxy\AbstractProxyFactory constants, in all cases it defaults to `AUTOGENERATE_NEVER`.

-> Make sure you always load 'default annotation loader' by passing 'true' to LAST `getManager` method call.

 Managers are being configured **ready for production**, this means proxies, hydrators and persisten collections won't be automatically generated and, in case no cache driver is provided, one will be auto-generated.
-It is recommended you always provide your cache provider, for development you should use `VoidCache`.
+It is recommended you always provide your cache provider.
+For development you should use `VoidCache`.

 ## Extending managers